 The four levels are categories for describing structure, not four isolated steps that always happen one after another in a simple way.

-You will see protein structure in biochemistry, molecular biology, cell biology, drug design, and genetics.
+You will meet protein structure in biochemistry, molecular biology, cell biology, drug design, and genetics.
 It becomes especially important when asking how a mutation changes function, why a protein loses activity when heated or exposed to unusual pH, or how a molecule binds to a protein target.
+A quick way to apply it to any familiar protein is to ask four questions: what is its amino acid sequence, what local motifs does it form, what is the overall fold of one chain, and does it work alone or as part of a multi-subunit complex?

 Need help with a problem?